Gregory J. Oakhill, MD

 Dr. Oakhill

-Dr. Oakhill joined the physicians of Highlands Oncology in July of 2000 after having completed an internship, residency, and fellowship from the Medical University of South Carolina at Charleston.
-Dr. Oakhill is board certified in internal medicine, and his specialty certifications are in medical oncology and hematology from the American Board of Internal Medicine.
+Dr. Oakhill joined the physicians of Highlands Oncology in July 2000 following the completion of his internship, residency, and fellowship training at the Medical University of South Carolina in Charleston.
+He is board certified in Internal Medicine, with subspecialty certifications in Medical Oncology and Hematology through the American Board of Internal Medicine.

 Highlands